Southern Rain: Critical reception

 A writer for About.com said, "Billy Ray fans will love this album, and those who may know Billy Ray only from "Achy Breaky Heart" should give him a chance to show that he's more than just a one-hit wonder.
 He's got a lot more to give, and he gives it here on Southern Rain."
 William Ruhlmann of AllMusic wrote that it was "a sturdy collection of average country songs effectively performed by a minor country talent.
 All of which was fine, unless you were hoping for an album that measured up to Cyrus' early sales figures, which, of course, Monument was."
 Alanna Nash of Entertainment Weekly said, "[I]f he gets nearly swallowed up in the power-pop ballads, he shines on the roots rockers — proof that underneath his lightweight, Chippendale reputation, there’s an artist dying to get out."
 A writer for People called the record "standard Cyrus, which means much of it sounds like the work of a frustrated heavy metal singer."
 The tracks "Hey Elvis", "We the People", "Love You Back" and "Burn Down the Trailer Park" were picked as highlights.
+Larry Wayne Clark of Music.com gave the album a positive review, calling it "among the better country albums yet released in the new millennium."